portyanikhin/SharpProp/README.md

 * `DewPointAt` - dew point at a given pressure or temperature.
 * `TwoPhasePointAt` - two-phase point at a given pressure.
 * `Mixing` - the mixing process.
+* `AsJson` - converts the fluid instance to a JSON string.

 ### Methods of `Mixture` instances